I am a

 Your study will be based on research into your own family history and traditions.
-You’ll undertake field trips to Aboriginal and Torres Strait Islander communities and study contemporary culture and politics.
-Bianca Beetson leads a dedicated team of CAIA staff.
-Her work has been exhibited across the country and strongly reflects her identity as an Indigenous Australian.
+You’ll have the chance to undertake field trips to Aboriginal and Torres Strait Islander communities and study contemporary culture and politics.

 Choose your own path

 In your first year, you’ll gain a solid foundation in art practice, visual culture, contemporary Australian Aboriginal and Torres Strait Islander art and the culture and issues it represents.
-In your second and third years you’ll continue the integrated, family-oriented approach to the study of Australian Indigenous art along with complementary studio electives including painting, sculpture, photography, installation and electronic media.
+In your second and third years you’ll continue the integrated, family-oriented approach to the study of Australian Indigenous art along with complementary studio electives.

 Exhibitions and artist talks

-With a Griffith CAIA degree, you'll enter the professional contemporary art environment with a folio of work demonstrating your competence in Indigenous and non-Indigenous knowledge, technical skills, media and contemporary technologies.
+With a Griffith CAIA degree, you'll enter the professional contemporary art environment with a folio of work that demonstrates your competence in Indigenous and non-Indigenous knowledge, skills and media, and in contemporary technologies.

-You'll be fully prepared to work as an art practitioner, gallerist or curator.
+Graduates have the necessary skills to perform effectively in professional contemporary art practice environments.
+You’ll be prepared to work as an art practitioner, gallerist or curator.
 You may choose to continue your studies through honours or a postgraduate degree to pursue a career in art education.